*Images based on design presented at Public Meeting December 7, 2017 and are subject to change.

 Parking at a metered space or in a municipal parking lot has always been free on Sundays and holidays.
 During the reconstruction, parking at a metered space or in a municipal parking lot will also be free on Saturdays.

-The former fire station lot at the corner of Randall Street and Navy Street will be converted into a temporary parking lot to provide more parking options for visitors, customers and employees in downtown Oakville.
+The former fire station lot at the corner of Randall Street and Navy Street has been converted into a temporary parking lot to provide more parking options for visitors, customers and employees in downtown Oakville.

 When Lakeshore Road is closed for construction, the side streets in the immediate blocks become temporary dead end streets.
 These streets will be converted to create more parking spaces by providing perpendicular parking along one side of the street.
 This will create more parking spaces for convenient access to the stores, restaurants and businesses near the road closure.